 American crooner Frankie scored his first ever UK Number 1 in April 1953, just after his 40th birthday and seemed reluctant to let go.
 Not content with notching up nine weeks at the summit, after a week at Number 2, he went back up to spend a further six at the top.
 But it wasn't over yet.
 Famous composer Mantovani then claimed the Number 1 spot, before Frankie gave him a nudge and racked up an additional three weeks.
-Only four songs in history have scored three separate stints at the top!
+Only five songs in history have scored three separate stints at the top!

 Those of you with a calculator handy will have worked out that adds up to a whopping 18 weeks.
 That's like, over four months.
 The song went to Number 1 again in 1995, but this time for Robson & Jerome, and sold over a million.
 Frankie's is the longest reign – although it's not consecutive of course.
 That honour goes to…

 Bryan Adams – (Everything I Do) I Do It For You (16 weeks)

 1991.
 The weather was pretty dull for much of the year, and if you weren't a fan of Bryan Adams' massive Number 1, listening to the radio wasn't likely to brighten your day.
 Thanks to the success of then-box office darling Kevin Costner's innovative Hollywood retelling of Robin Hood (complete with soft-metal blow-dry and Californian accent) this ballad was inescapable.